-Much of our day, we explore, play and rest in, with and as Nature.
+We explore, meander, play and rest in, with and as Nature.

 We nourish caring relationships between children and other-than-human neighbors.

-Children befriend trees, insects, plants and animals and ‘document’ these friendships through a year-long Nature Journal.
+Children befriend each other as well as trees, insects, plants and animals and ‘document’ these friendships through a year-long Nature Journal.

 Creative Thinking and Expression